What You Need to Know About Janitor

 Speaking: Talking to others to convey information effectively.

 Time Management: Managing one’s own time and the time of others.

 - Casino Porter

 What Kind of Janitor Job Opportunities Are There?

 In the United States, there were 2,384,600 jobs for Janitor in 2016.
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 236,600 new jobs for Janitor by 2026.
-The BLS estimates 344,100 yearly job openings in this field.
+There will be an estimated 344,100 positions for Janitor per year.